aldonline/syncify/README.md

 # Syncify.js

-In a nutshell, Syncify allows you to *temporarily bring asynchronous functions into the synchronous world* so you can focus on solving your problem using clean, imperative code.
+Syncify is an innovative alternative to [Async.js](https://github.com/caolan/async), [Step](https://github.com/creationix/step) and [Node Fibers](https://github.com/laverdet/node-fibers).
+It allows you to deal with "Callback Hell" in a very simple way.

-Syncify does *not use Node Fibers* and **runs on any Javascript environment including the browser**.
+It works just like Node Fibers in that it ***completely eliminates the need for callbacks***.
+But, unlike Node Fibers, it also ***works on the browser!***

 [![Syncify Intro Video](https://dl.dropboxusercontent.com/u/497895/__permalinks/syncify-youtube-screenshot.png)](http://www.youtube.com/watch?v=hvlBpWlpdFo)